Ochieng-001/ticket/replit.md

 BlockTicket is a decentralized event ticketing platform built on Ethereum blockchain technology.
 The application provides a secure, transparent way to create events, purchase tickets, and manage attendance without the need for traditional centralized ticketing authorities.
 The platform features a React frontend with TypeScript, uses smart contracts for ticket management, and includes wallet integration for Web3 interactions.

-The system consists of three main user interfaces: a public event browsing and ticket purchasing interface, an admin dashboard for event creation and management, and a personal tickets view for users to manage their purchased tickets.
+The system consists of four main user interfaces: a public event browsing and ticket purchasing interface, an admin dashboard for event creation and management, a personal tickets view for users to manage their purchased tickets, and a ticket verification system for validating and using tickets at events.

 ## User Preferences